Jacobo149/Performance_Tracker/README.md

 ### Current tasks
 - Testing
 - Make it to Set Goal only changes when the button is pushed
-- Make performance chart display data ordered by date
+- Make performance chart combine data from the same date